Willian-2-0-0-1/Infraestrura-/README.md

 sudo nano  /etc/responder/Responder.conf

 sudo responder –I eth0 -dwP
+irst look for the port adb (5555) open in which network, use phonesploit to access the device, For scanning elf files use Detect it easy

 Por fim, iniciaremos o ntlmrelayx e aguardaremos a ocorrência de um evento.